-The anterior soft spot can be felt as a flexible springy area at the top front of the head.
-You can feel it by using light finger pressure to test it and don’t worry, there is a tough flexible membrane between the skull bones.
-Some babies have quite large soft spots and some have very small ones, difference in size is not unusual at all and is nothing to worry about.
+The anterior soft spot can be felt as a flexible and springy area at the top front of the head.
+You can feel it by using light finger pressure to test it.
+Don’t worry, there is a tough flexible membrane between the skull bones.
+Some babies have quite large soft spots and some have very small ones, the difference in size is not unusual at all and is nothing to worry about.
 As the baby gets older the fontanelles gradually become smaller and eventually close.
-This doesn’t mean that your baby’s head has finished growing, it just means that the bones are becoming more firm and protective of the brain.
+This doesn’t mean that your baby’s head has finished growing, it just means that the bones are becoming firmer and more protective of the brain.
 The sutures between the skull plates have to remain flexible throughout childhood to allow the brain and facial structures to grow and develop.
 So the fact that you can feel (or using the medical term, palpate) the soft spot is natural and nothing to worry about.

-Pulsating Fontanelles aren’t a medical or health indication, and instead represent a healthy blood flow in the brain.
-This pulse is absolutely normal and ‘brain pump’ around that area.
+Pulsating fontanelles aren’t a medical or health indication, and instead, represent a healthy blood flow in the brain.
+This pulse is absolutely normal and shows ‘brain pump’ around that area.
 Because there is no skull underneath the soft spot, your baby’s soft spot can be seen to move as a result of blood flow.

 Bulging Fontanelles can indicate serious illness.
 The bulge can be a sign of brain swelling and so is considered to be a medical emergency.
 Common medical causes of a bulging soft spot are brain inflammation (encephalitis) caused by a viral or bacterial infection; hydrocephalus which is excess fluid within the brain or skull and can be present at birth or develop in the early weeks; meningitis, which is the inflammation of brain or spinal cord tissue as a result of a viral or bacterial infection.
 These are the main concerns but there are also several other causes of swelling of the fontanelle and all should be investigated urgently.
 If you do notice a tense, bulging soft spot, it is extremely important that you seek medical help for your baby.